Bees, the story begins

 Not being ‘ladies what lunch’ nor great shoppers, as funds wouldn’t allow, we embarked upon following our mutual love of gardening and decided we’d have an allotment.

-As so many have done before, and have done since we started digging and clearing without having a clue what was involved in our ‘time for ourselves’ and what hard physical work it was.
+As so many have done before, and since, we started digging and clearing without having a clue what was involved in our ‘time for ourselves’ and what hard physical work it was.

 Allotments were much ignored and neglected in those days so we had a choice of hundreds of plots around the borough and elected on plot 28 (my birthday) on Hampton Court Way Allotments with c 1/10th being tended.